LennardF1989/BG3-ImHex-Patterns/README.md

 4. Evaluate the pattern and the "Pattern Data" should contain all information the pattern is currently able to understand.

 # Dependencies
-- [.NET 6 version](https://github.com/LennardF1989/lslib/tree/dotnet6) of [LSLib](https://github.com/Norbyte/lslib) to create LXS-, LOCA- and PAK-files.
+- [.NET 6 version](https://github.com/LennardF1989/lslib/tree/dotnet6) of [LSLib](https://github.com/Norbyte/lslib) to extract resources from save-files.